Our Verdict

 Price & where to buy

-Burst’s sonic toothbrush be purchased direct from www.burstorlacare.com or you can now buy from Amazon.
+Burst’s sonic toothbrush can be purchased directly from the Burst website or you can now buy from Amazon.

 The toothbrush is not sold in stores or through any other online retailer at this time.